 ZorroVPN offers excellent performance and military-grade protection thanks to its advanced mechanisms, as well as providing remote assistance via TeamViewer, but it lacks in other important areas.

 For instance, its money-back guarantee is very short, there’s limited information available on its website, there’s no direct communication via live chat on the website, and you have to wait for quite a while to get an email response.
 Also, setting it up takes a bit of work as there are no native clients.

-Therefore, you should consider ExpressVPN as an alternative since it outperforms ZorroVPN in these areas (and others) while costing less.
+Therefore, you should consider a provider such as ExpressVPN as an alternative since it outperforms ZorroVPN in these areas (and others) while costing less.